• What retail shrinkage is

 Top 5 Causes of Shrinkage in Retail

-Retail shrinkage occurs when a company’s inventory decreases for reasons other than sales, and can be attributed to five main things: administrative errors, operational loss, vendor fraud, employee theft, and customer shoplifting.
+Retail shrinkage occurs when a company's inventory decreases for reasons other than sales and can be attributed to five main things: administrative errors, operational loss, vendor fraud, employee theft, and customer shoplifting.

-#1 Cause of Shrinkage: Customer Shoplifting
+#1 Cause of Shrinkage: Customer shoplifting

-• On average, retailers offering Scan & Go or self checkouts experience 18% higher shrinkage rates
+• On average, retailers offering Scan & Go or self-checkouts experience 18% higher shrinkage rates

-#2 Cause of Shrinkage: Employee Theft
+#2 Cause of Shrinkage: Employee theft

-• Sometimes labeled as ‘internal theft’, employee theft causes 28.5% of retail shrink.
+• Sometimes labeled as ‘internal theft,' employee theft causes 28.5% of retail shrink.

 • Common tactics are offering heavy discounts to family or friends, mishandling returns, taking products from their store, or removing cash from the till (also known as ‘skimming').

-#3 Cause of Shrinkage: Administrative or Human Errors
+#3 Cause of Shrinkage: Administrative or human errors

-• Instances can include incorrect unit measurements, miscounting, mislabeling and typos.
+• Instances can include incorrect unit measurements, miscounting, mislabeling, and typos.

-#4 Cause of Shrinkage: Vendor Fraud
+#4 Cause of Shrinkage: Vendor fraud

 • Often overlooked, vendor fraud is a type of organized crime that can result in considerable profit loss.

-• Other examples of vendor fraud include price fixing, over billing and bid rigging.
+• Other examples of vendor fraud include price fixing, overbilling, and bid rigging.

-#5 Cause of Shrinkage: Operational Loss
+#5 Cause of Shrinkage: Operational loss

 • Streamlining inventory management systems is often the first step in countering accidental loss, but there are many more ways to take action – keep reading to find out how.

-Businesses should be implementing a robust loss prevention program that will deter both internal and external shoplifters, dramatically reduce human error, counter vendor fraud and prevent unnecessary operational loss.
-And if retailers address every cause of retail shrinkage, they’re sure to reap bottom line benefits, as well as boosting both staff and customer satisfaction.
+Businesses should implement a robust loss prevention program to deter internal and external shoplifters, dramatically reduce human error, counter vendor fraud, and prevent unnecessary operational loss.

 “Retailers are prioritizing new resources to safeguard their customers, employees and operations, with 44.5% indicating loss prevention as an area of investment.”
 Security Magazine report.